nghialv/promviz/README.md

 - Promviz: retrieves data from Prometheus servers, aggregates them and provides an API to get the graph data.

-- [Promviz-front](https://github.com/mjhd-devlion/promviz-front): based on Netfix's [vizceral](https://github.com/Netflix/vizceral) to render traffic graph.
+- [Promviz-front](https://github.com/mjhd-devlion/promviz-front): based on Netflix's [vizceral](https://github.com/Netflix/vizceral) to render traffic graph.

 #### Features:
 - Generates and renders traffic graph in realtime